beeshyal/HacK/README.md

-# HacK
+# Server
-For pentesting purpose
+For serving the files of linux to browsers